 In addition to fees paid by our content partners, we receive charitable donations from:

-- Local foundations, including the Community Foundation for Greater Buffalo, the Margaret L. Wendt Foundation, the Robert and Patricia Colby Foundation and the M&T Charitable Foundation.
+- Local foundations, including the Community Foundation for Greater Buffalo, the Margaret L. Wendt Foundation, the Rowboat Family Foundation and the M&T Charitable Foundation.

 - National foundations, including the John S. and James L. Knight Foundation and the Ethics & Excellence in Journalism Foundation.